builtnorth/wp-post-types/README.md

 # WP Post Types

-Composer package containing constructor classes to easily register post types and related functions in a theme or plugin.
+Composer package for WordPress with a utility class that simplifies the process of creating and managing custom post types with extended functionality.
+It provides an easy-to-use interface for setting up custom post types, taxonomies, meta fields, and admin columns.

 ## Requirements